matildabrantley/portfolio-react/README.md

 ## License
 The project is licensed under the MIT License license.
 ## Questions
-Questions about the project may be directed to my email at matildahbrantley@gmail.com.
+Questions may be directed to my email at matildahbrantley@gmail.com.
 Here is a link to [my GitHub](https://github.com/matildabrantley) for access my other work.